mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 ---

-Kipnu woke up in the darkness, cold from the death of the fire and his clothes held to the damp.
+Kipnu woke up in the darkness, cold from the death of the fire and his woven clothes holdnig fast to the damp.
 His belly grumbled and told him it had been at least a va'la since he ate.
 Slowly, he rose his aching back to an upright position, and then noticed that Casra and the child were gone. _Where would they have run off to in this darkness?
 I need to find them._ He moved to the fire and searched for a flame to rekindle from.
 He found some branches that were reserved for re-stoking the fire, and added the thicker ones to the fire, while he fashioned a handful of thinner ones into a makeshift torch.
 With the little bit of light from his torch, he followed the imprints of their feet until they disappeared at the treeline where thin leaves littered the ground and gave off a bittersweet aroma.

 The darkness of the beach was something he had anticipated, but the forest was of an entirely different class.
 The canopy was thick with leaves and branches, leaving very little light for ground-dwellers like him.
 He would have to track and plan his path: something he was wholly unprepared for.
 The stories of Ulukoma had painted a picture of a sprawling shanty town, with scarcely a mention of trees.
 But now was the time to focus; he carried the light into the towering forest, determined to find his new friends.